wojake/awesome-xrpl/readme.md

 Tools to visualize trades on the DEX.

-[XRPLApps DEX](https://dex.xrplapps.com/) - The DEX tool of the XRPLApps Suite
+[Velocity of Value](https://dex.xrplapps.com/) - The DEX tool of the XRPLApps Suite

 #### ODL Monitoring